Huawei-APAC-Professional-Services/hwcloud-codearts-workshop-v2/workshop/02_Getting_Started.md

    ```$ git push``` <br>
    Enter the credentials as prompted.

-   d.
-To avoid having to frequently enter the username and password, you can use the certificate storage function of Git for password-free operation.
-Follow the instructions in the management console page to store the Git credentials.
+   You are required to key in the Git credentials for every code commit.

 ### Create Software Repository Warehouse (SWR) Organization